interserver/mailbaby-api-samples/openapi-client/bash/README.md

-# Mail Baby API Bash client
+# MailBaby Email Delivery API Bash client

 ## Overview

-This is a Bash client script for accessing Mail Baby API service.
+This is a Bash client script for accessing MailBaby Email Delivery API service.

 The script uses cURL underneath for making all REST calls.